WE LOVE WHAT WE DO

 Please be aware should your membership be cancelled by the club for non-payment of fees or other incurred charges, Middleton Gymnastics Club are entitled to refer the total outstanding balance to a debt management company for recovery.

-9.1 Parents must escort their children in to the gym to be signed in and signed out unless pre-arranged.
+9.1.
+Parents must escort their children in to the gym to be signed in.

 9.2.
 Gymnasts should arrive promptly to each training session to ensure a full warm up, unless pre-arranged and at the discretion of the club; members will not be permitted to train once the session has started.

-10.1 If your child is to be absent due to illness, common gymnastics injury, injury sustained outside of training or a reason that is not considered to be long term please notify us by either telephone, a direct massage such as messenger, SMS or online at www.middletongymnasticsclub.co.uk prior to your child’s session (please do not post on the clubs group facebook page).
+10.1 If your child is to be absent due to illness, common gymnastics injury, injury sustained outside of training or a reason that is not considered to be long term please notify us , by message or online at www.middletongymnasticsclub.co.uk or via the Coacha App prior to your child’s session (please do not post on the clubs group facebook page).

 10.2.
 In the event that your child is unable to attend due to long term illness or injury please notify us as soon as possible so we can make arrangements to suspend or amend payments (this is at the discretion of the club).